 Step 3: Add the hanger

 Place the stocking pieces right sides together.
 Take a 6″ piece of ribbon and make a loop.
-Place the loop between the lining layers near the top of the main stocking piece so that the raw edges match and the loop is inside the stocking at the back.
+Place the loop between the layers near the top of the main stocking piece so that the raw edges match and the loop is inside the stocking at the back.
 Pin.

 Step 4: Sew the stockings together